Use AtomicMarkableReference<Node> for fields

-indicates logical removalFor add
+mark indicates logical removalFor add/remove:

-to atomically
+remove)compareAndSet to atomically

-field of predecessorFor contains
+next field of predecessorFor contains:

 Traverse are remove:

-livesReturn: a Window
+pred and curr where item livesReturn: a Window

 class Window {